aksnzhy/xlearn_doc/index.rst

 A Quick Example
 ----------------------------------

 This is a quick start tutorial showing snippets for you to quickly try out xLearn on a small demo dataset (Criteo CTR prediction) for a binary classification task.
-In this example, the machine learning algorithm will predict that if current user will click a specified advertisment.
+In this example, the machine learning algorithm will predict that if current user will click a specified online advertisment.

 Installation
 ^^^^^^^^^^^^^^